seantaylor1006/OOP-SVG-maker/README.md

   * [Questions](##Questions)

   ## Installation
-  it requires node.js and inquirer 8.2.4
+  it requires node.js, inquirer 8.2.4, and jest
   ## Usage
   it's used to make logos quickly and efficiently
   ## License